Akari Nibu: 2017–2024: Hinatazaka46

-Voice acting
+On August 6, 2024, Nibu announced that she would leave Hinatazaka46 after the promotions for the twelfth single, to be released on September 18, have concluded, citing persistent lower back pain as the reason.
+Her "graduation" ceremony took place on November 30 and December 1 at the Pia Arena MM, and her final concert with the group was on December 26 at the Tokyo Dome.

+Acting

 Nibu and fellow Hinatazaka46 members Miku Kanemura and Miho Watanabe were voice actresses for the animated miniseries adaptation of the character Pickles the Frog, aired in October 2020.
+She played supporting roles in the Hinatazaka46 drama series Dasada (2020) and Koeharu!
+(2021).

 Nibu made her feature film voice acting debut in 2021's Deemo: Memorial Keys.
 Despite her inexperience, executive director Junichi Fujisaku remarked that he treated her "equally" to the other voice actors, while co-star Ayana Taketatsu commented that her performance did not "feel like that of a first-timer".
 Nibu herself also cited the 2021 drama Koeharu!, in which she portrayed an aspiring voice actress, as an influence.

 In April 2022, Nibu became the voice of main character Mami in the animated shorts miniseries (four minutes per episode) Everyone's Mameo (みんなのまめお, Minna no Mameo), aired as a segment of the TV Asahi variety show Onegai!
 Ranking (お願い!ランキング) and also released on YouTube.
 It was based on a one-shot manga titled Mameo, with original concept by her and written and illustrated by mangaka Kengo Kurando in May 2021 on the variety show Manga Michi (まんが未知) on the same network.

+Nibu's first two live-action feature films are the 2024 Shinji Muroi duology, continuations of the long-running Bayside Shakedown detective series.
+Producer Chihiro Kameyama and screenwriter Ryoichi Kimizuka considered casting her after watching her appearances on a video gaming television show, while director Katsuyuki Motohiro remarked that her experience as an idol contributed to her "nuanced" performance and ability to respond well to his "interesting" direction.